alteryx/open_source_demos/predict-daily-temperature/README.md

 In this tutorial, we show how Featuretools and EvalML can be used to automate time series forecasting by predicting future daily temperatures using historical daily temperature data.

 We’ll use the DailyDelhiClimate dataset, which is a combination of the [Kaggle daily climate](https://www.kaggle.com/diegozurita/daily-climate-time-series) train and test data, since we'll be handling data splitting ourselves.
-This dataset in this tutorial only contains two columns--a time index and a target daily temperatures column.
+We'll solve this problem as a univariate time series problem, so we'll only use two of the columns from the dataset--a time index and a target daily temperatures column.

 <p align="center">
 <img width=50% src="figures/data_plot.png" alt="compare models" />